dirien/docs-3/docs/get-started/quickstart-tcp-database.md

 Note that `UPSTREAM="localhost"` can be changed to point at a host or IP address accessible from your client.
 The choice of `localhost` is suitable when you are running Postgresql in Docker on the same computer as the inlets PRO client.

+The client will look for your license in `$HOME/.inlets/LICENSE`, but you can also use the `--license/--license-file` flag if you wish.

 ```bash
 export EXIT_IP="134.209.21.155"
 export TCP_PORTS="5432"